TileDB-Inc/TileDB/format_spec/fragment.md

 Data files containing cell validity vectors are filtered with the filters specified in the _Validity filters_ field of the [array schema](./array_schema.md#array-schema-file).

-Timestamp, delete timestamp and delete condition index attributes are filtered with the filters specified in the _Coords filters_ field of the [array schema](./array_schema.md#array-schema-file).
+Timestamp, delete timestamp, and delete condition index attributes are filtered with the filters specified in the _Coords filters_ field of the [array schema](./array_schema.md#array-schema-file).

 > [!NOTE]
 > Prior to version 9, data files were named after their corresponding attributes or dimensions.